sparkfun/SparkFun_RTK_Facet_mosaic/docs/hardware_overview.md

 	- *w/ RTK Fix*

-		:	If the device is in **Rover** mode but L-Band is not available, regular RTCM based RTK is still available.
-When RTCM correction data is sent over Bluetooth® or into the radio port, the device will automatically enter Positioning with RTK mode.
+		:	If the device is in **Rover** mode and RTCM correction data is sent over Bluetooth® or into the radio port, the device will automatically enter Positioning with RTK mode.
 In this mode RTK Facet mosaic will receive `L1`/`L2`/`L5` signals from the antenna; and correction data from a base station.
 The receiver will quickly (within a second) obtain an RTK float, then fix.
 The NMEA sentences will have increased accuracy of **10mm** horizontal and **10mm** vertical accuracy.

 			1. The RTCM correction data is most easily obtained over the Internet using a free app on your phone (see our SW Maps *([Android](http://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/gis_software_android/#sw-maps)/[iOS](http://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/gis_software_ios/#sw-maps))* or [Lefebure NTRIP](http://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/gis_software_android/#lefebure) instructions) and sent over Bluetooth® to the RTK Facet mosaic.
 			2. The RTCM correction data can also be received over an external cellular or radio link from a 2nd RTK Facet, Surveyor, Express, etc. that is setup as a base station.

-	- *w/ RTK L-Band Fix*

-		:	In **Rover** mode the RTK Facet mosaic will check if WiFi is available and update any L-Band keys needed (keys expire every 56 days).
-The device will automatically begin receiving and decrypting position correction data.
-Simultaneously, the RTK Facet mosaic will receive `L1`, `L2`, and `L5` GNSS signals from the four constellations (GPS, GLONASS, Galileo, and BeiDou).
-The device will calculate the position based on the combination of GNSS and correction signals.
-The receiver will quickly (within 60 seconds) obtain an RTK float, then fix.
-Similar to a standard grade GPS receiver, the RTK Facet mosaic will output industry standard NMEA sentences at 4Hz and broadcast them to any paired Bluetooth® device.
-The end user will need to parse the NMEA sentences using commonly available mobile apps, GIS products, or embedded devices (there are many open source libraries).
-Unlike standard grade GPS receivers that have **2500mm** accuracy, the accuracy in this mode is approximately **10 to 60mm** horizontal positional accuracy.

 !!! info "**Base** Mode"
 	In **Base** mode the device will enter Base Station mode.
 This is used when the device is mounted to a fixed position (like a tripod or roof).
 The RTK Facet mosaic will initiate a survey.
 After 60 to 120 seconds the survey will complete and the RTK Facet mosaic will begin transmitting RTCM correction data out the radio port.
 A base is often used in conjunction with a second RTK Facet mosaic (or RTK Surveyor, Express, Express Plus, etc) unit set to *Rover* to obtain the **10mm** accuracy.
 Said differently, the Base sits still and sends correction data to the Rover; so that the Rover can calculate a really accurate position.

 ## Connectors